Skip to content

 In forge, table tests are functions named with table prefix that accepts datasets as one or multiple arguments:

-function tableSumsTest(TestCase memory testCaseSum) public
+function tableSumsTest(TestCase memory sums) public

-function tableSumsTest(TestCase memory testCaseSum, bool enable) public
+function tableSumsTest(TestCase memory sums, bool enable) public

 The datasets are defined as forge fixtures which can be: